About Oak GroveCoven

-We have been working together doing rituals for more than 20 years and have provided training and initiation to others interested in following the seasonal and lunar cycles and exploring earth based spirituality.
-Many of our current members also share an interest in herb and tree lore, natural magic, and conservation.
+We have been working together doing rituals for more than 25 years and have provided training and initiation to many people interested in following the seasonal and lunar cycles and exploring earth based spirituality.
+Many of our current members also share an interest in herb and tree lore, natural magic, Druidry, Shamanism, and conservation.

-We aim to have between six and a maximum of thirteen members, with a balance of men and women.
+We aim to have between seven and a maximum of thirteen members, ideally with a balance of men and women.
+We are not a women's only ritual group and value polarity and balance.

 We are aware that people are often curious about who we are and what we do.
 As Wicca is a mystery tradition there are certain aspects that we do not divulge to the uninitiated, but we can provide answers to some commonly asked questions: